Jun 18, 2019

 The difference between the two options

 Confused about documenting or tilting your new boat?
 We are here to help clear up the confusion!
 So you have just purchased the boat of your dreams but don’t know what comes next.
 You ask yourself, “How the heck do I know if I need to state title or USCG document my boat?”
-There are certain criteria you can use to decipher if your boat needs to be documented by the United States Coast Guard or state titled.
+There are certain criteria you can use to decipher if your boat needs to be documented by the United States Coast Guard or state title.
 We are referring to recreational use vessels only.
+What is the difference between USCG Documentation VS. State Titling?

 What USCG Documenting Your Boat Means